Rarkness/Obesity-Levels-and-Public-Health/README.md

 ---
 # **Cleaning the Data**

 The original dataset is of good quality with no missing values.
-However, it contains 24 duplicate rows, likely from synthetic generation (77% via Weka and SMOTE).
+However, it contained 24 duplicate rows, likely from synthetic generation (77% via Weka and SMOTE).
 We removed these duplicates, retaining unique entries, to improve reliability while preserving completeness.

 ---
 # **Proposed Solution**

 The proposed solution uses the “Dataset for estimation of obesity levels based on eating habits and physical condition” to include visualizations to highlight the key factors that contribute most to obesity and develop a predictive model that classifies individuals into seven obesity levels.
-The process begins with data cleaning and preprocessing, followed by identifying key factors such as diet quality, hydration, physical activity, sedentary behavior, and transport choices.
+The process after data cleaning and preprocessing, identifys key factors such as diet quality, hydration, physical activity, sedentary behavior, and transport choices.
 The final step is creating an interactive tool or dashboard that delivers personalized health recommendations, targeted interventions, and easy monitoring for healthcare providers, fitness professionals, insurance companies, and policymakers.

 ---
 # **Insights and Visualizations**